isomerpages/moe-westspringsec/index.md

             visit the school website or our dedicated site for P6 students.
           link_text: ""
           link_url: ""
   - infopic:
+      title: Sustainable Practices
+      subtitle: School Achievement
+      id: infopic
+      description: West Spring Secondary School was awarded the Yellow Flame Award for our sustainability efforts.
+We also received the Best 3R Award for ActS, our ALP/PW.
+      button: Button Text
+      alt: Image alt text
+  - infopic:
       title: Partners in Excellence
       subtitle: School Achievement